Anvil/bash-doxygen/README.md

    in your $PATH, then you can just invoke it as is, else use `sed -n -f /path/to/doxygen-bash.sed --`.

+*CAREFUL*: If you are a BSD and or a Mac user, you will defintely want to use `gsed` instead of `sed` to make it work.

 Known limitations
 -----------------